yramachers/SensitivityModule/README.md

 ## Output tuple structure - Vertex positions (max 2 tracks)

 **reco.first_vertex_x** : If there are two tracks, vertex x position of an arbitrary “first” track.
 Foil is at x ~ 0, main calo walls are at +/- 434.994 mm according to flvisualize.
+X direction is Italy to France.
 Unit is mm.

 **reco.first_vertex_y** : If there are two tracks, vertex y position of an arbitrary “first” track.
-The y direction is horizontal, parallel to the foil, you can see it in top view.
+The y direction is horizontal, parallel to the foil, you can see it in top view (Tunnel to mountain).
+Unit is mm.
+X-wall is at +/- 2505.494 according to flvisualize.
 Unit is mm.

 **reco.first_vertex_z** : If there are two tracks, vertex z position of an arbitrary “first” track.
 The z direction is vertical, parallel to the wires, you can see it in side view.
 Unit is mm.